josemotta/IoT.Starter.Pi.Lirc/RPI_Setup.md

 - There is a second option to shutdown the RPI through a GPIO pin, as shown at RPI website.
 - But if IR output is needed then you should follow option 3, in order to fully install and configure Lirc - the *Linux Infrared Remote Control for Raspberry Pi*.

 Following are summarized options.
-We will choose option 3 because the IR blast output is needed to control home devices.
+We will choose option 3 since IR blast output is required to control legacy home devices.

 ### Option 1: gpio-ir